-We do not encourage sale or return, but we ensure that only those books in saleable condition and returned within reasonable time are received where it is necessary to do so.
+We do not encourage sale or return but we support our distributors and key customers to have adequate inventories to meet their expected sales.
+However, only those books in saleable condition and returned within reasonable time are received where it is necessary to do so.

 Our prices are competitive and our discount policy which is a function of price is flexible and reasonable.
+Sales promotions are done yearly to increase the adoption and sale of the company's products.